learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/ROBLOX_Intro.md

 But in case you didn't know, ROBLOX is a multi-billion-dollar platform that lets users create their own games (dubbed "experiences") in their own engine, which can then be uploaded to the ROBLOX website for all to see.
 Users can also create their own avatars that they can play as in these games.

 It's kind of like Scratch (come on, you've gotta know what that is!), but instead of making projects by dragging and dropping code blocks, ROBLOX uses a full-on scripting language they call [Luau](https://luau-lang.org/).
+It's not as rich in features as something like Unity or Godot, but it's simple and easy to learn.

 At first glance a lot of people may dimiss ROBLOX as not being a "real" game engine, mostly due to the blocky style that most games have: